codeonlyjs/doconly/readme.md

 * syntax highlighting
 * live reload dev mode server
 * builds to a standalone bundle

+The built site:

-* built site is statically generated for easy hosting on any file server
+* is statically generated for easy hosting on any file server
-* built site is pre-rendered and search crawler compatible
+* is pre-rendered and search crawler compatible
-* built site includes entire content in initial download for fast page switching (no further web requests)
+* includes entire content in initial download for fast page switching (no further web requests)
-* output bundle can be placed in any public `/subpath` url and will still work (ie: it's relocatable)
+* can be placed in any public `/subpath` url and will still work (ie: it's relocatable)
-* tiny size - about 100k + content
+* is small (about 100k + your content)

+For a demo, see the [Cantabile JavaScript API](https://toptensoftware.github.io/cantabile-js/) documentation.

 ## Development Server